Zenibaa57/Stack-Ops/README.md

 ### Create a security group

-**Security groups provides segmentation within a network as well as full control over traffic that ingresses or egresses an instance in a network.**
+**Security groups provide segmentation within a network as well as full control over traffic that ingresses or egresses an instance in a network.**

 For example, let's say you want to create rules that allow RDP traffic (ingress):